 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Read on for our full guide to dry cat food and then, when you're ready to buy, scroll up to our product matrix to see our five favorite cat food formulas.
+We've provided a full guide to dry cat food and when you're ready to buy, do so with confidence by picking from our favorite picks.

 What are the benefits of feeding your cat dry food?
 We delve into the answers below.